-As you can see that all the way back to even biblical times people understood that some of those things we see are like a shooting star and happen so briefly that if you are not paying attention they will disappear.
+As you can see, back to even biblical times, people understood that some of those things we see are like a shooting star and happen so briefly that if you are not paying attention, they will disappear.

-What you quickly realize is that during these few minutes of Civil Twilight is that the light values that are man made come into the same exposure range as the sky.
-Anything doesn’t have light on it will slowly go to a silouette.
+What you quickly realize is that during these few minutes of Civil Twilight, the light values that are artificial come into the same exposure range as the sky.
+Anything that doesn’t have a light will slowly go to a silhouette.

-To get the best photos of Civil Twilight really requires a tripod.
-The best photos are normally taken with the lowest ISO.
-This makes your exposure time for the shutter speed to take seconds and not fraction of seconds as you can during daylight.
+To get the best photos of Civil Twilight requires a tripod.
+The best photos are generally taken with the lowest ISO.
+This makes your exposure time for the shutter speed take seconds, not a few seconds as you can during daylight.

-When you use these longer exposure times of like 30 seconds as I did in photographing the Pier at Ocean Isle Beach the water turns into a foam.
+When you use these longer exposure times of like 30 seconds, as I did photograph the Pier at Ocean Isle Beach, the water turns into a foam.

-What happens as the light from the sky becomes darker the light fixtures are no longer distinguishable, you just see the light emitting from the fixture.
+What happens as the light from the sky becomes darker?
+The light fixtures are no longer distinguishable; you see the light emitting from the institution.

-Now the other popular thing to photograph is fireworks, but these always happen after Civil Twilight.
-They want the fireworks to standout in the night sky.
+The other popular thing to photograph is fireworks, which always happen after Civil Twilight.
+They want the fireworks to stand out in the night sky.

-Most everything becomes at best a silhouette and difficult to make out what is on the ground.
+Most everything becomes, at best, a silhouette, and challenging to make out what is on the ground.

-I worked on this photo in Lightroom to open up the shadows to reveal some of the night time sky, but it introduces a lot of noise in the process.
+I worked on this photo in Lightroom to open up the shadows to reveal some of the nighttime skies, but it introduces a lot of noise in the process.

 Tips for Twilight Photography

-- Sunrise or Sunset ~ Before even thinking of going try and determine if this is better as a photo.
-Do I want some of the sun as it sets shining on the front or back?
-Some locations the sun will be to the side and not in front or back.
+Sunrise or Sunset ~ Before even thinking of going, try and determine if this is better as a photo.
+Do I want the sun shining on the front or back as it sets?
+In some locations, the sun will be to the side, not in front or back.

-- Pack Tripod & Bug Spray ~ My friend Morris Abernathy and I went one evening to capture the Fort Worth Skyline and the best location was where we were eaten up by mosquitos.
-You need a sturdy tripod for the camera and lens you plan to use.
+Pack Tripod & Bug Spray ~ My friend Morris Abernathy and I went one evening to capture the Fort Worth Skyline, and the best location was where mosquitos ate us up.
+It would help if you had a sturdy tripod for the camera and lens you plan to use.

-- Arrive Early ~ Civil dawn is the moment when the geometric center of the Sun is 6 degrees below the horizon in the morning and Civil dusk is the moment when the geometrical center of the Sun is 6 degrees below the horizon in the evening.
-That is the 20 minutes after sunset and 20 minutes before sunset.
-So whatever the time is for Sunrise or Sunset you need to be in place with your tripod and camera setup at least 15 to 30 minutes prior.
+Arrive Early ~ Civil dawn is when the sun’s geometric center is 6 degrees below the horizon in the morning, and Civil dusk is the moment when the geometrical center of the sun is 6 degrees below the horizon in the evening.
+That is 20 minutes after sunset and 20 minutes before sunset.
+So whatever the time is for Sunrise or Sunset, you need to be in place with your tripod and camera setup at least 15 to 30 minutes prior.

-- Cable Release or Radio Transmitter ~ To get the sharpest photos use a cable release.
-If you are shooting on a DSLR, locking up the mirror will help as sell.
-If you are using multiple cameras, using a radio transmitter can help you trigger multiple cameras at the same time.
+Cable Release or Radio Transmitter ~ To get the sharpest photos, use a cable release.
+If you are shooting on a DSLR, locking up the mirror will help sell.
+If you are using multiple cameras, using a radio transmitter can help you trigger numerous cameras simultaneously.

-There are many times that daylight will reveal things like mountains in the distant that dusk or dawn can hide.
+There are many times that daylight will reveal things like mountains in the distance that dusk or dawn can hide.